Dopamine is an important brain chemical involved in motor

-Libido and sexuality
+Libido and sexuality enhancement with dopamine

 Dopamine can improve sex drive.
 Serotonin has the opposite effect, it dampens it.
 Certain natural supplements can increase dopamine levels and enhance sexual interest, for instance mucuna pruriens.
 Herbs involved in libido enhancement are included in Passion Rx, a potent aphrodisiac formula that boosts sex drive.